alex-101/2DSIM/README.md

 To create a game edit the "GAME.py" module according to your needs, at the moment this is very primitive.

+__I haven't really done much research into the effect's of discord.py's archivation, at the moment nextcord.py seems to be maintained and functional.
+Open to suggestions.__

 Example Game:
 ```py
 main = [